-Joram said, “Take a horseman, and send to meet them, and let him say, ‘Is it peace?’ ”
+Joram said, “Take a horseman and send to meet them and let him say, ‘Do you come in peace?’ ”

-18 So a horseman went to meet him, and said, “The king says, ‘Is it peace?’ ”
+18 So a horseman went to meet him and said, “The king says, ‘Do you come in peace?’ ”

 Jehu said, “What do you have to do with peace?
 Fall in behind me!”

 The watchman said, “The messenger came to them, but he isn’t coming back.”